-I hope this page will detail the red-tailed visitors we see in Central Park and around New York City who we don't think are Pale Male's offspring.
+This page features the red-tailed visitors and residents we see in Central Park and around New York City who we don't think are Pale Male's offspring.
 Besides Woody Woody Duck, Prince of the Pond, I photograph red-tailed hawks more than any other animals I see in the parks of New York.

 I have split the entries into two pages, this one and Red-Tailed Hawks 2, because it was taking so long to load all the photos.
 Note that there are separate pages for Pale Male and his family, Fred and Ginger (a pair on the west side of Central Park in the 70s and 80s), the Riverside Park hawks, the Grant’s Tomb hawks, the hawks nesting on the Cathedral Church of St. John the Divine, and the Tompkins Square Park hawks.